Canon 60D vs Nikon Z6 II

 Studio photographers will appreciate that the Canon 60D (unlike the Z6 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the 60D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 60D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 60D was succeeded by the Canon 70D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 60D and Z6 II can be found, respectively, in the Canon 60D Manual (free pdf) or the online Nikon Z6 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Nikon Z6 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.